simsip-admin/InApp/index.md

         InAppPurchase purchase, string purchaseData, string purchaseSignature);

 ### The Implementation
-I won't be showing code in this section - only pointing you to the necessary files in the GitHub repository to add to your implementation.
+I won't be showing much code in this section - mostly pointing you to the necessary files in the GitHub repository to add to your implementation.
 Actual code will be exposed in the ```Code Walk-through```  section below.

 1. Add a ```Services``` folder to both your iOS and Android platform projects.
 1. In the [InApp GitHub Repository](https://github.com/simsip-admin/InApp "InApp GitHub Repository") navigate to the ```InApp/InApp.iOS/Services``` folder and copy the ```InAppService.cs``` file to your iOS ```Services``` folder you just created.
 2. In the [InApp GitHub Repository](https://github.com/simsip-admin/InApp "InApp GitHub Repository") navigate to the ```InApp/InApp.Droid/Services``` folder and copy the ```InAppService.cs``` file to your Android ```Services``` folder you just created.

+Now add the following override to the iOS platform project's ```AppDelegate``` class:

+        public override void WillTerminate(UIApplication application)
+        {
+            var inAppService = App.ViewModel.TheInAppService as InAppService;
+            inAppService.WillTerminate();

+            base.WillTerminate(application);
+        }

+And add the following overrides to the Android platform project's ```MainActivity``` class:

+        protected override void OnActivityResult(int requestCode, Result resultCode, Intent data) {
+            // Ask the in-app purchasing service connection's billing handler to process this request InAppService inAppService = App.ViewModel.TheInAppService as InAppService;
+            inAppService.HandleActivityResult(requestCode, resultCode, data);
+        }

+        protected override void OnDestroy()
+        {
+            // Disconnect from the in-app purchasing service InAppService inAppService = App.ViewModel.TheInAppService as InAppService;
+            inAppService.OnDestroy();

+            base.OnDestroy();
+        }

 ### The Sample App
 I have kept the UI and MVVM architecture as simple as possible so that the focus can be on the transaction flows for IAP.